Betts homers on 4-RBI night, Dodgers beat Padres 5-4

 TRAINER’S ROOM

 Dodgers: INF-OF Chris Taylor had the night off.
-He’s been dealing with an unspecified neck injury, although it’s not believed to land him on the IL.
-He aggravated it on Friday after making a catch at the wall.
+He’s been dealing with an unspecified neck injury, although it’s not believed bad enough to land him on the IL.
+He aggravated it on Friday after making a catch at the wall. ”This neck thing has really checked him up,” Roberts said.

 GOING HOME